A Locals Guide to 6 of the Best Beaches Around Picton, in Prince Edward County, Ontario

 Coleman St, Ameliasburgh ON K0K 1A0

-Roblin Lake is located in the village of Ameliasburg in the northern part of Prince Edward County.
-The calm waters are perfect for swimming, and there is a very small sand beach area where children enjoy playing.
-The park facilities include a children’s play structure a boat launch, and one of the busiest baseball diamonds in the County.
-Stand-up paddle boards, kayaks and canoes also frequent the area.
+Roblin Lake beach is located in the village of Ameliasburg in the north of Picton Ontario.
+The calm waters are perfect for swimming, and there is a very small sand beach where children love to play.
+The park facilities include a children’s play structure, a boat launch, and one of the busiest baseball diamonds in the County.
+Stand-up paddleboards, kayaks and canoes also frequent the area.
 Port-a-Potties are available during the summer months.

 The lake itself is unique in that it only exists today due to the layer of natural rock underneath.
 Left behind over 10,000 years ago by the glaciers which were once connected the Lake Ontario, the water is kept from draining away by this rock barrier.
 Roblin Lake is also the location of one of Canada’s most iconic A-frame cabins, which was built and lived in by the famous poet Al Purdy.